 Day 09: Aguas Calientes - Machu Picchu - Aguas Calientes - Cusco

-9 Day hike to Machu Picchu, you vill view the beuaituful mountain and glassier, Choquequirao and Machu Picchu Citadel
+9 Day hike to Machu Picchu, you will view the beautiful mountains andlandscapes of Choquequirao and Machu Picchu.

-Some high-altitude hikes or more strenuous activities, but accessible to most healthy travellers.
+Some are high-altitude hikes or more strenuous activities, but accessible to most healthy travellers.

 Tierras Vivas representative will be visiting your hotel for your information, the guide accompanying during the hike from Choquequirao to Machu Picchu.
 Our cook and muleteer will walk 7 day with you group.

-Our tents are of the brand MOUNTAIN PASS 3XTE designated for 4 seasons.
+Our tents are of the brand MOUNTAIN PASS 3XTE designed for any of the 4 seasons.
 We provide with 3 person capacity tents; however, just 2 trek participants use it!

-Tierras Vivas is tour operator and specialist in hiking/trekking since 2006.
+Tierras Vivas is an recognized tour operator and specialist in hiking/trekking since 2006.

-Vegetarian, vegan or special menus are available at no extra cost.
-(Please allow USD 20 - 30 for meals not included).
+Vegetarian, vegan or special menus are available without any extra cost.
+(You should bring USD 20 - 30 for meals not included).